Applying the Parental Income Test (PIT) for ABSTUDY and Youth Allowance (YA) 108-02010020

 If the parental income reduction is less than the Maintenance Income Test Reducible Amount (MRA) and maintenance income is received in respect of the customer, the Maintenance Income Test is calculated.
 For more information, see Maintenance Income Test (MIT) for ABSTUDY and Youth Allowance (YA).

-If the parental income reduction is equal to or more than the Maintenance Income Test Reducible Amount (MRA), the family taper of 20% is then applied to the child's share of the parental income above the threshold.
-This means that the rate of payment is reduced by 20 cents for each dollar of the child's share of their parents' affecting income.
+If the parental income reduction is equal to or more than the Maintenance Income Test Reducible Amount (MRA), the family taper of 20% is then applied to the customer's share of the parental income above the threshold.
+This means that the rate of payment is reduced by 20 cents for each dollar of the customer's share of their parents' affecting income.

 Current at zero rate